 5. Start a blog.

-Best way for you to establish quality content is through a blog.
+The best way for you to establish quality content is through a blog.
+A series of articles related to attracting your target market.
+Create useful, valuable information for your market.
 Most blogs are free (WordPress.Com and Blogger).
 Blogs should be considered an extension of your website.
 Write about things that will help establish your brand.
 Visitors will have a better perception of what it is your company does.
 It doesn’t have to be super fancy or complex design.
 Another great feature of a blog is to establish user dialog by using the comments.

 There are several ways to automate sitemaps for your website.
 I use XML for client site maps which are submitted to Google Search Console – think of the Console as a site submission process to enable your content to be found in Google search.
 HTML site maps are great for your visitors.
 For WordPress (self hosting) I recommend using the plugin Yoast SEO, for non WordPress site owners I recommend XML Sitemaps.

+Adding the appropriate keywords related to your content help attract the right audience to your content.
 Don’t spam your site with too many keyword phrases.
-Search engines will typically “punish” websites that have been found to do a ton of keyword phrases with no relation to what the website is about and has no real content for visitors.
+Search engines typically “punish” websites that have been found to do a ton of keyword phrases with no relation to what the content or website is about and has no real content for visitors.

-Search Engines can’t read the images instead they read descriptions of the images through ALT and Title tags.
-Use ALT tags to include a keyword rich description of the image.
-Large images can impact load time of the page or post, which can impact SEO.
+Images can be found in Google search under the Images tab.
+So don’t discount the use of images in your content.
+Search Engines can’t “read” the images, instead, they read descriptions of the images through ALT (alternative) and Title tags.
+Be sure to use ALT tags to include a keyword rich description of the image.
+Large images can impact the load time of the page or post, which can impact SEO.
 When using images make sure you are optimizing them for web use.
+For image optimization, also known as image compression.
+There are several free image compression tools for the web.
+I like to use the Squoosh app and Optimizilla.

 9. Usability and Functionality.

 Does your website load slowly?
 Time how long your website takes to fully load.
 Is it longer than 5 seconds?
 Does the site allow a visitor to find information quickly and easily?
 What are your goals for your website?
 Does your website convert visitors to potential clients?
+Connect your website to Google Analytics to measure and obtain data of your visitors.
 Can visitors gain enough information and knowledge about your business to make a buying decision?
-For page speed tests I recommend Google Page Speed Insights and Web Page Test Tool.
+For page speed tests I recommend Google Page Speed Insights, GT Metrix, and Web Page Test Tool.

-If you need assistance in implementing any of the above, or have questions on SEO please contact me at firstname.lastname@example.org.
+If you need assistance in implementing any of the above or have questions please contact me at firstname.lastname@example.org.